 Cabbage is a biennial plant with green, red, purple, white, or pale green leaves that is mainly cultivated as an annual vegetable crop since the dense-leaved heads of the crops are consumable.
-It is a descendant of the wild cabbage and is closely related to cauliflower, broccoli, Savoy cabbage, and Brussel sprouts.
+It is a descendant of the wild cabbage and is closely related to cauliflower, broccoli, savoy cabbage, and Brussels sprouts.

 Cabbage belongs to the family Brassicaceae and genus Brassica.
-Cabbage belongs to the mustard family.
 The botanical name of cabbage is Brassica oleracea.
 The other members of the family include collard greens, broccoli, brussels sprouts, sprouting broccoli, and kohlrabi.
-All these variants are descendant of the wild cabbage, also known as field cabbage or colewort.
+All these variants are descendants of the wild cabbage, also known as field cabbage or colewort.

 Cabbage has several cultivars groups, each containing several cultivars.
 Some of them include:

 Spring Greens – The leaves of the plant are loose headed, commonly steamed or sliced.